0

 • Hormone information was relatively broad (e.g., HRT duration, not specific hormone formulations).

-• Lifestyle factors and lifetime hormone exposure patterns may not be fully captured.
+• Lifetime hormone exposure patterns and some lifestyle factors may not be fully captured.

 This 2022 study adds important nuance to menopause research: